ilmax/site/content/posts/github-azure-oidc/index.md

 > Please note that the `az ad sp create-for-rbac` can simplify the process a bit since it can do steps from 1 to 3 in a single go, more infor [here](https://learn.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest#az-ad-sp-create-for-rbac)

 ## Why should you use secret-less connections
-It's quite obvious that having secrets-less connections is far better than using some form of a shared secret.
+Having secret-less connections is far better than using some form of a shared secret.
 Since you don't have any secrets, you can't leak any moreover shared secrets usually comes with a fixed validity.
 Ideally, you should rotate them often to limit the risk derived from a secret leak.

-One additional reason is that, in the case of infrastructure deployments, the Service Principal will have high privileges on your subscription(s) since it has to create resources, potentially assign RBAC role assignments (that require the Owner role) and so on.
+One additional reason in the case of automated infrastructure deployments is that the Service Principal will have high privileges on your subscription(s) and/or possibly Azure Active Directory since it has to create resources, potentially assign RBAC role assignments (that require the Owner role) making the event of a secret leak even more dangerous.

+With secret-less connections, even if the GitHub Actions secrets get leaked, an attacker can't gain access to the Azure subscription.

 > Please note that even if you store the shared secret in to GitHub secrets, it's still possible to get access to it